terrybrashaw/Wrest/Gameplay.md

 * Magazines *always* contain max capacity.
 * Magazines can be crafted or found in loot boxes.
 * Reloading a gun consumes an entire magazine from your inventory.
-* Reloading a gun overwrites any leftover ammo.
+* Reloading a gun overwrites any unspent ammo in the gun.
 If you have 5 bullets left before reloading, those 5 bullets are deleted.
 * Magazines each take up 1 inventory slot.

-Personal theory on this ammo mechanic:
-* Adds extra complexity/skill to fights.
+> 9/14/16: Adds extra complexity/skill to fights.
 Instead of reloading being a mindless action (always spam R behind corners) you'll need to decide if wasting ammo is worth having extra ammo available in the next fight.

+> 4/23/18: I'm afraid this mechanic might give highly geared players an even greater advantage than they would otherwise have over lower geared players.
+Of course a highly geared player will be holding many more magazines than a low-tier player and thus can use this ammo mechanic to his advantage, but then the low-tier player has potentially more to gain by killing a player who's carrying a lot of extra ammo.

 ### Equipment ###